gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Consumer project installs the executable and libraries into a location where they are executable.
 * Define some standard artifact types for executables.

-## Story: Binaries built for multiple Intel x86 architectures

-### Use cases

-A producer project compiles and links a shared library for multiple Intel x86 architectures, for a single operating system.
-The library has zero or more dependencies.
-The library is published to a repository.

-A consumer project links and runs an executable against the appropriate variant of the library, resolved from the repository.

-Out of scope for this work is support for other chipsets, or projects that build a library for multiple chipsets.

-### Implementation

-There are 2 main parts to the architecture that we are interested in: The CPU instruction set that is being used, and the data model.
-Usually, but not always, a 32-bit processor instruction set is used with 32-bit data model, and a 64-bit processor instruction set is used with 64-bit data model.

-Usually, it is possible to combine different instruction sets in the same binary.
-So, when linking a binary targeting the amd64 CPU, it is fine to link against a library built for the x86 CPU.
-It is not possible to combine different data models in the same executable.

-On OS X, a binary may target multiple architectures, as a universal binary.
-It should be noted that a universal binary simply supports more than one architectures, but not necessarily every architecture as the name suggests.
-For example, a universal binary might include x86 & amd64 support but no ppc or ppc64 support.

-File names are important here.
-Generally, architecture is not encoded in the binary file name.
-The build must be able to distinguish between binaries that have the same file name (and install path) but are built for different architectures.

-It is not always possible to build the binaries for more than one architecture on a given machine.
-On Linux machines, the system libraries for the target architecture must be installed and available for linking.
-On Windows machines, a separate compiler must be used for each architecture.

-To implement this:

-* Add appropriate tasks so that producer project can compile, link and publish the binaries for all available architectures in a single build invocation.
-* Add some mechanism for the developer to select the architectures they are interested in from the command-line and tooling API.
-* Include in the published meta-data information about which (CPU + data model) each binary was built for.
-* Consumer project selects the binaries with the appropriate (CPU + data model) when resolving the link and runtime dependencies for the executable.
-* Allow compiler and linker settings to be specified for each architecture.
-* Allow resolved binaries to have the same file name across architectures.
-For example, a shared library should be called `libsomething.so` regardless of whether it happens to be built for the x86 or amd64 architectures.
-* Define some standard names for CPU instruction sets and architectures, plus mappings to platform specific names.
-* Define some default architectures for the x86 chipset.
-So, every C++ binary may be built for the x86 and amd64 architectures by default.

-To generate the binaries:

-* For windows, run the 'x86' or 'x86_amd64' compiler.
-* For linux + intel CPU, run with gcc with -m32 or -m64.
-* For OS X, run gcc with -arch i386, -arch x86_64, -arch ppc, -arch ppc64.
-Can include multiple times to generate a universal binary.
-Need to fix
-  GRADLE-2431.

-Native architecture names:

-* OS X: i386, x86_64, ppc, ppc64

-## Story: Binaries built for multiple operating systems

-### Use cases

-A producer project compiles, links and publishes a shared library for multiple combinations of operating system and architecture.
-The library depends on zero or more shared libraries.
-The library is published to a repository.

-A consumer project compiles, links and runs an executable against the library.

-Out of scope is cross compilation for other platforms, or building binaries for multiple versions of the same operating system.

-### Implementation

-Generally, a given machine will not be able to build the binaries for all target operating systems.
-This means that multiple coordinated builds will be involved.

-For the purposes of this story, this coordination will be manual.
-A human or CI server will trigger a number of builds, each of which builds a subset of the binaries and uploads them.
-Finally, a build that uploads the meta-data and other operating system independent binaries (header, jars, source and so on) will be triggered.
-See [this story](#single-build) for a description of how this will be improved.

-This multi-build approach will also be used to allow binaries for multiple chipsets, and for multiple operating system versions, to be built.
-There are currently no stories for these use cases.

-There are two aspects of operating system that we are interested in: the operating system + version.
-The version is really a proxy for other attributes we don't model yet: system calling convention, ABI version, language runtime version, which system APIs are available, and so on.

-File names are important here.
-Often, the platform is not encoded int the file name.
-The build must handle binaries that have the same name (and install path) but are built for different operating systems.

-To implement this:

-* Add appropriate tasks so that the producer project can compile, link and publish the binaries for the current machine's operating system.
-* Allow the binaries for a given version of the library to be built and published from multiple machines.
-* Include in the published meta-data information about which operating system + version each binary was built for.
-* Consumer project selects the binaries for the appropriate operating system when resolving link and runtime dependencies for the executable.
-* Allow compiler and linker settings to be specified for each operating system.
-* Allow dependencies to be declared for each operating system.
-* Allow the producer to declare a dependency on operating system version (or range, more likely).
-* Allow resolved binaries to have the same file name across operating system.
-* Define some standard operating system names.

 ## Story: Header-only libraries

 ### Use case